syncfusion-content/maui-docs/MAUI/PDF-Viewer/Migration.md

 // Create an instance of the SfPdfViewer control SfPdfViewer pdfViewer = new SfPdfViewer();
 // Subscribe to the PropertyChanged event pdfViewer.PropertyChanged += PdfViewer_PropertyChanged;

-private void PdfViewer_PropertyChanged(object? sender, PropertyChangedEventArgs e) {
+// Event handler for the PropertyChanged event private void PdfViewer_PropertyChanged(object? sender, PropertyChangedEventArgs e) {
-   // Check if the changed property is PageNumber if (e.PropertyName == nameof(SfPdfViewer.PageNumber) && sender is SfPdfViewer)
+   // Typecast the sender to SfPdfViewer if (sender is SfPdfViewer pdfviewer)
    {
+      // Check if the changed property is PageNumber if (e.PropertyName == nameof(pdfviewer.PageNumber))
+      {
          // Get the current page number
-      int currentPageNumber = ((SfPdfViewer)sender).PageNumber;
+         int currentPageNumber = pdfviewer.PageNumber;
+      }
    }
 }
 {% endhighlight %}